-The bus driver will have the responsibility to maintain orderly behavior of students on school buses and will report misconduct to the student's Principal/Assistant Principal in writing.
-Video/audio cameras may be used on buses to support the bus driver's' reports of unacceptable conduct.
-Please remind students that failure to follow bus rules and regulations can result in a referral to the principal/assistant principal.
-In cases of misconduct, the School Principal/Assistant Principal will have the authority delegated by the Superintendent to suspend the riding privileges of students or take other appropriate action.
-Parents of children whose pattern of behavior and conduct on school buses endangers the health, safety, and welfare of other riders will be notified that their children face the loss of school bus riding privileges in accordance with the student discipline code.
+The bus driver will have responsibility to maintain orderly behavior of students on school buses and will report misconduct to the student's Principal in writing.
+Video/audio cameras may be used on buses to support the bus drivers' reports of unacceptable conduct.
+In cases of misconduct, the School Principal will have the authority delegated by the Superintendent to suspend the riding privileges of students or take other appropriate action. parents/guardians of children whose pattern of behavior and conduct on school buses endangers the health, safety, and welfare of other riders will be notified that their children face the loss of school bus riding privileges in accordance with the student discipline code.